zlatko-minev/pyEPR/docs/source/installation.rst

 .. _install-via_pip:

-Installing lcoally with via pip
+Installing locally via pip
 ===============================

 In the future, ``pyEPR`` can be installed using the Python package manager `pip <http://www.pip-installer.org/>`_.

-However, for the moment, we recommend a local develper instalation, which allows for fast upgrades.
+However, for the moment, we recommend a local developer installation, which allows for fast upgrades.
 We are still in active development.
 Perform the steps in the :ref:`install-main` section.
 What you could do, once you have the local clone git, is to install pyEPR locally.
 Navigate to the local root folder of the repo.